For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The UK is one of the most popular destinations for international students, and you can see why.
 It's home to some world-class institutions and culturally diverse cities, but it comes at a cost.

-Tuition fees often exceed £10,000 a year, and you'll need to pay student living costs on top of that.
+Tuition fees for international students can often exceed £15,000 a year, and you'll need to pay student living costs on top of that.
 So, you'll need to budget carefully and make sure the benefits of the degree are worth the costs.

 Fancy joining the hundreds of thousands of international students who study in the UK every year?
 Here's a lowdown of all the costs you'll need to take into account.